johnobc11/coding-challenge/README.md

 How to run:

 API
-# If running on a windows machine :
+# If running on a windows machine, i have written this on a windows machine :
-Replace, the build under scripts under package.json with "build": "del -rf build && tsc --outDir build",
+Replace, the build under scripts under package.json with "build": "del -rf build && tsc --outDir build", otherwise keep rm -rf build && tsc --outDir build

 1) npm install
 2) npm run serve